 Investment decision-making may also take in to account third party ESG ratings, where available.
-The fund uses MSCI ratings as part of its Positive ESG Tilt.
+The fund uses MSCI ratings for the purpose of determining laggards.
 This is an external ratings system that evaluates company's management of and exposure to financially relevant ESG risks and opportunities.
-MSCI ratings range from CCC to AAA, with ratings B, CCC indicating laggards, ratings BB, BBB and A indicating average performers and ratings AA and AAA indicating leaders.
+MSCI ratings range from CCC to AAA, with ratings below BB (i.e. B, CCC) indicating laggards.